 7 - You have the ability to make purposeful changes in your brain.

 You can learn from mistakes, you can change your mind, change your thoughts, change your habits, and change your life.
 You can refocus and reimagine the images you carry with you.
 The thoughts, “I can’t change,” or “This is just the way I am,” are both false and unhealthy.
 The indisputable fact is that you can make changes.
 Question the thoughts that pop into your mind or that have been with you for a long time because the thought, "I just know I'm right," can actually be partially or completely wrong.
 Use self-talk to purposefully tend to your thinking, to consciously brainwash yourself with true and healthy thoughts that you have carefully developed and that you can believe.
-This may feel unnatural, which just means it’s different from how you're used to thinking, because whatever we repeat becomes habitual and feels natural - including self-defeating thought patterns.
+This may feel unnatural, which just means it’s different from how you're used to thinking.
+With focused effort and repetition, the new, healthier thoughts will become habitual and will start to feel natural.

 8 - These changes are an inside job that only you can do, however there are two forms of therapy that can quickly and effectively help you do this.
 Cognitive Behavioral Therapy (CBT) can help you identify false and unhealthy thoughts and to develop healthier ways of thinking.
 Accelerated Resolution Therapy (ART) can help change distressing images and views that you may feel stuck with.
 When the images are changed, your brain will shift to healthier perspectives of the facts.
 ART helps you let go of the distressing images, emotions, and body sensations, which you really don't need to hold onto.
 This can profoundly and quickly improve your quality of life.
 See more about ART at www.acceleratedresolutiontherapy.com.

 Marsha Mandel is a therapist with a private practice in Cornwall, New York. www.mandelcounseling.com